Zemo Ağgöz Yiğitsoy

 Freelance:

-On October 25, police simultaneously raided several homes and one newsroom in the cities of Ankara, Diyarbakır, Istanbul, Mardin, Urfa, and Van as part of an investigation led by the Ankara chief prosecutor’s office, arresting 10 journalists perceived as pro-Kurdish.
+On October 25, 2022, police simultaneously raided several homes and one newsroom in the cities of Ankara, Diyarbakır, Istanbul, Mardin, Urfa, and Van as part of an investigation led by the Ankara chief prosecutor’s office, arresting 10 journalists perceived as pro-Kurdish.

-Ağgöz, was placed under house arrest the next day to care for her newborn baby.
+Ağgöz was placed under house arrest the next day to care for her newborn baby.
 In an interview from her home, Ağgöz told MA police had interrogated her about her sources, articles, and expenses.
-She is required to wear an ankle monitor and not leave the house, and prosecutors presented her with recordings of tapped phone conversations she had conducted with colleagues and sources about Kurdish issues, as well as her posts on social media, according to documents provided to CPJ by her lawyer.
+She was required to wear an ankle monitor and not leave the house, and prosecutors presented her with recordings of tapped phone conversations she had conducted with colleagues and sources about Kurdish issues, as well as her posts on social media, according to documents provided to CPJ by her lawyer.